McGaelen/cis371-imdb/README.md

 Semester Project in CIS371 - recreating IMDB

+## Project Requirements
+* ~~(10 %) User authentication system (login/logout)~~
+* (15 %) The data of your web app should be stored on Firebase.
+Your data should include the following two types
+    * ~~Private per-user data accessible only to its authenticated owner~~
+    * Shared data accessible to all users
+* (10 %) Acquire your own data to populate your database.
+You can copy the data from web sources
+* ?????
+(20 %) Build your app using Polymer custom elements (own elements as well as 3rd-party ones)
+* (10 %) Include (at least) a section that shows data from the database in a nicely formatted table/list.
+* (10 %) Design a “form” (not necessarily an HTML form) to allow your users to make changes to the data (insert & delete)
+* (10 %) Use CSS to customize the visual styles of your web app and custom elements

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your application locally.
+Then r*n `polymer serve` to serve your application locally.*
 ## Viewing Your Application

 ```